 is the only permanent bond granite sealer available via retail to the consumer, which is great because you save a ton of money.

 There are a couple other similar sealers, but they must be professionally applied (3-4x more expensive) or pre-applied to granite countertops before you buy (3-4x more expensive).
 We recommend using

 SenGuard simply because long-term it is by far the best value and very easy to apply.

 But if you prefer to use one of the "last generation" sealers then I'd suggest one of these very good marble & granite sealers

-These sealers we've found to be the best performers of the last generation.
-This includes all sealers from other known brands like Dupont Stonetech, Miracle 501, SCI, etc., which will usually give you 1-5 years of protection.
+We've found that these sealers are the best performers of the last generation.
+This includes all sealers from other known brands like Dupont-StoneTech, Miracle 501, SCI, etc., which will usually give you 1-5 years of protection.

 You'll find a lot more detailed information regarding all the above on our granite sealer page